 The joke eventually turned into reality, although unsurprisingly, Ryanair doesn’t let you transfer a flight ticket into someone else’s name without a hefty fee.
-In fact, the fee was even more than booking a NEW flight, and although we discussed dressing up as her ex and acquiring his passport for the flight, I had to shell out for a new one instead.
-Now there’s a good first impression, well done Ryanair! ;)
+In fact, the fee was even more than booking a NEW flight, and although we discussed dressing up as her ex and acquiring his passport for the flight, I had to shell out for a new ticket instead.
+Now there’s a good first impression, well done Ryanair! 😉

 Cut to December, and we’re off to Stansted airport at silly o’clock.
 I’d never been to Stansted before, nor had I flown with the aviation great known as Ryanair.
 I hadn’t been to Budapest either, so this was a trip full of new experiences!

 I can’t say I’m bothered about ever going to Stansted again, or flying Ryanair.
-But I absolutely LOVED Budapest.

 And the interesting bars certainly helped, too!

 I had read about the Szimpla ruin bar before we went, and when we found it was right across from our apartment, I was very keen to find out what the hype was all about.
-Scruffy on the outside and on the inside, it has an unbeatable atmosphere and lots of little rooms and bars to choose from.
+Scruffy on both the outside and the inside, it has an unbeatable atmosphere and lots of little rooms and bars to choose from.
 I totally recommend it!

 Our first hour in Budapest was spent in a super cute café on our street (which we discovered later is owned by the same people as the ruin bar) while we waited to be able to check in; our first evening exploring the city centre and Christmas markets on the Pest side.